Social Impacts

 I co-founded this fund after my son, Matt Gear (the tall boy in the center of the photo), died in a car accident in 2003.
 Boundary Waters canoe trips had helped Matt appreciate clean water and teamwork.

-The fund is now administered by the the Madison Christian Community, a progressive church that sponsors youth canoe trips; therefore, your donations can be tax-deductible.
+The fund is now administered by the the Madison Christian Community, a progressive church that sponsors youth canoe trips.
 Please contact me if you'd like to donate to this fund or know of a young person who would benefit from going on such a trip.
+Your donations can be tax-deductible.

 Haiti Allies